-Section 24 of the Income Tax Act, 1961 allows individuals to claim tax exemptions on the interest component of their Home Loans.
-The maximum deduction limit for the same is Rs.
-1,50,000.
+Section 24(b) of the Income Tax Act, 1961, allows individuals to claim tax exemptions on the interest component of their Home Loans.
+The maximum deduction limit for the same is Rs.2 Lakh.
 One does not necessarily have to reside in the property to claim tax deductions.
-Deductions from income from house property are taken into account under certain circumstances, such as if the property is rented out or if an individual owns multiple properties.
-Use an Income tax calculator to calculate how much income tax you are liable to pay.
+Deductions from income from housing property are taken into account under certain circumstances, such as if the property is rented out or if an individual owns multiple properties.
+One can use an Income Tax Calculator to calculate tax benefits on a Home Loan.

-There are 3 main categories of deductions under Section 24 of the Income Tax, as listed below:
+There are three main categories of deductions under Section 24(b) of the Income Tax Act, 1961, as listed below:

 1. Standard Deductions

 This allows for a 30% deduction on your Net Annual Value.
 Net Annual Value is Gross Annual Value minus Municipal taxes like property tax, sewerage tax and so on.
-Where, Gross Annual Value is the higher of expected rent or actual rent received.
-Naturally, the Net Annual Value of a self-occupied house will be Zero and so will be the Standard Deduction.
+Where Gross Annual Value is the higher of expected rent or actual rent received.
+Naturally, the Net Annual Value of a self-occupied house will be zero and so will be the standard deduction.

-2. Deduction on Interest on Housing Loan Under Section 24
+2. Deduction on Interest on Housing Loan Under Section 24(b)

-Section 24 allows for deduction on the interest component of Home Loan up to Rs 2,00,000 in a financial year.
-The loan must be used to acquire, construct, repair, renew or reconstruct the property.
-The property must be acquired within 5 years from the day the loan was availed.
-The deduction is not applicable on any brokerage or commission paid to any middlemen or agents.
+Section 24(b) allows for a deduction on the interest component of the Home Loan up to Rs.2 Lakh in a financial year.
+The loan must be used to acquire, construct, repair, renew, or reconstruct the property.
+The property must be acquired within five years from the day the loan was availed.
+The deduction is not applicable to any brokerage or commission paid to any middlemen or agents.
 The deduction is applicable on self-occupied or vacant properties only.
-For rented properties, the entire amount of interest is allowed as deduction without limit.
+For rented properties, the entire amount of interest is allowed as a deduction without limit.

 3. Municipal Deduction